sarusso/Reyns/README.md

       "links": [
                  {
                    "name": "BASE",
-                   "service": "dockerops-base",
+                   "service": "reyns-base",
                    "instance": null
                   }
                 ]
       }
      ]

-You can see this example in action by just typing 'dockerops install_demo' and following the quickstart.
+You can see this example in action by just typing 'reyns install_demo' and following the quickstart.

 After this, you should be able to contact the DNS service and ask it your local zone members (e.g. via `host dns.local.zone.`).